1st Semester, Fall (A)

 - FNCE 5331 - Financial Risk Modeling III

-- FNCE 5323 - Strategies & Risk Management in Alternative Investments I (Seminar)
+- FNCE 5323 - Advanced Issues and Applications in Risk Management I (Seminar)

 - Experiential Learning Requirement will begin